 Early-stage prostate cancer means that cancer cells are found only in the prostate.
 If the cancer has a Gleason score of 6 or less and a PSA level less than 10, it usually grows very slowly and may take a number of years to cause any symptoms or other health problems, if it ever does at all.
 As a result, active surveillance may be recommended.
 Alternatively, radiation therapy (external-beam or brachytherapy) or surgery may be suggested depending on your age and overall health.
 Clinical trials testing new types of treatment may also be an option.

 For men with an early-stage cancer that has a higher Gleason score, the cancer may be faster growing so radical prostatectomy and radiation therapy are often appropriate.
 Your doctor will consider your age and general health before recommending either or both as a treatment option.

 Locally advanced prostate cancer

-Metastatic (advanced) prostate cancer
+Metastatic prostate cancer

-Although there is no cure for advanced prostate cancer, it is often treatable.
+If cancer has spread to another location in the body, it is called metastatic cancer.
+Although there is no cure for metastatic prostate cancer, it is often treatable.
 Many men outlive their prostate cancer, even those with advanced disease.
 Often, the prostate cancer grows slowly, and there are now effective treatment options that extend life even further.

 For most patients, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.